Best Compact Treadmill for Small Spaces – Introduction

 #7.
 NordicTrack Commercial 1750 Model + 1 Year iFit Trainer Membership

-This Commercial 1750 Model Treadmill from fitness experts NordicTrack is basically a heavy-duty commercial treadmill that also folds upright for easy storage.
+This Commercial 1750 Model Treadmill from fitness experts NordicTrack is a heavy-duty commercial treadmill that also folds upright for easy storage.

 If you want a gym-like treadmill but still need to save space, this is the product to choose from.